nasa-fornax/fornax-documentation/documentation/intro_quick_start.md

 ## 3. Select JupyterHub

 After logging in, you will see a Resource Dashboard.
-You can learn more about it in [Section 2.2](https://hackmd.io/@9aCJQ5QcQU6XtmRUX4HNwg/ByrORwGlle#Dashboard).
+You can learn more about it in the {ref}`fsc-dashboard` section.
 For now, go to the left-hand menu and choose JupyterHub under Compute.

 ## 4. Select a Server Type
 You’ll be prompted to select the size of the compute instance.
-Please choose **Standard** until you have carefully read [Section 1.2 - Fornax Resources and Best Practices](https://hackmd.io/ejQ6DQWUTiuim5LZjXclSw#Fornax-Resources-and-Best-Practices).
+Please choose **Standard** until you have carefully read the {ref}`intro-best-practices` section.

 ## 5. Select a Software Environment